Cystoscopy and Ureteroscopy (cont.)

 - How is a cystoscopy or ureteroscopy performed?

 - What happens after a cystoscopy or ureteroscopy?

 - Points to remember about cystoscopies and ureteroscopies

 - Where can I find more information about cystoscopy and ureteroscopy?

 - Find a local Urologist in your town

 How is a cystoscopy or ureteroscopy performed?

-After an appropriate anesthetic is given, the doctor gently inserts the tip of the cystoscope or ureteroscope into the urethra and slowly glides it up into the bladder.
-A sterile liquid-water or salt water, called saline-flows through the scope to slowly fill the bladder and stretch it so the doctor has a better view of the bladder wall.
+After a local anesthetic is used to take away sensation in the ureter, the doctor gently inserts the tip of the cystoscope or ureteroscope into the urethra and slowly glides it up into the bladder.
+A sterile liquid -- water or salt water, called saline -- flows through the scope to slowly fill the bladder and stretch it so the doctor has a better view of the bladder wall.

 As the bladder is filled with liquid, patients feel some discomfort and the urge to urinate.
 The doctor may then release some of the fluid, or the patient may empty the bladder as soon as the examination is over.